ferassalous/CS2334_Lab_09_SP_20/README.md

 A generic type is a generic class or interface that is parameterized over types.
 What this means is that generic types allow us to write a generic class or method that works with diffrent types(i.e.: String, Integer, Double, Guest) which will allow for code re-use.

 # Declaring A Generic Class
+* The declaration of generic class looks as such:
 ![Declaring a generic class](DeclaringGenericClass.png)
 * The type parameter section, delimited by angle brackets (<>), follows the class name.
 It specifies the type parameters (also called type variables) T1, T2, ..., and Tn.
 The type varaibles can be any non-primitive type(String, Integer, Double, Guest, etc..)